rbokel/Additional-Compiler-Arguments-Editor-Plugin/README.markdown

 History
 -------
+`2010/11/21` Factored out the logic to filter the string for additional compiler arguments.
+Much cleaner now.
+A renderer is used to render the model to a string.
+The renderer uses a predicate to filter the items, which are included into that string.
+The model does not know anything about this.
+Via the predicate we are able to switch the logic easily.

 `2010/11/20` Added a update site

 `2010/11/19` Added a file INSTALL with some notes about the installation.
 Added a description of the